THE MEETING IS THE MESSAGE

-The timing was probably not the best.
-On its launch day, in Grosseto, Italy on Sunday 1st March 2020 it rained heavily and the week later the Italian government banned public meetings.
-So PIAZZER will have to wait.
-Its mission is to encourage and facilitate close encounters of the public kind, in a moment when face-to-face contact is currently being kept to a minimum.
-Still, typical meetings will be small and local, so they will always be a healthy alternative to full-on sports and entertainment events.
+On its launch day, in Grosseto, Italy, on Sunday 1st March 2020 it rained heavily and a week later the Italian government banned public meetings.
+So PIAZZER has had to wait.
+Its mission is to encourage and facilitate close encounters of the human-kind, in a moment when face-to-face contact is still being kept to a minimum.
+Typical meetings will be small and local, so they will always be a healthy alternative to full-on sports and entertainment events.